Families of relatively exact Lagrangians, free loop spaces and generalised homology: Introduction

-\item $R = KU$ representing complex $K$-theory, and $L$ admits a spin structure. \item $R = KO$ representing real $K$-theory, and $TL$ admits a stable trivialisation over a 3-skeleton of $L$ which extends (after applying $\cdot \otimes \C$) to a stable trivialisation of $TM$ over a 4-skeleton of $M$. \item $R$ is a complex-orientable generalised cohomology theory and $L$ is stably parallelisable. \item $R = \Sphere$ is the sphere spectrum and there is a stable trivialisation of $TL$ which (after applying $\cdot \otimes \C$) extends to a stable trivialisation of $TM$. \end{enumerate} \end{PP} \begin{RR} Our methods can be used to show that when $R = H\Z$, Assumption \ref{Orientation Assumption} holds if $L$ is spin.
-We will deduce the stronger statement (2) from \cite[Theorem 1.1]{Georgieva}. \end{RR} \begin{CC} When $L$ is a homotopy sphere, $\psi^1|_L$ is homotopic to the identity. \end{CC} \begin{proof} $L$ admits a spin structure, so $\psi^1$ acts as the identity on integral homology and so is homotopic to the identity. \end{proof} It is nontrivial to find examples of self-diffeomorphisms of spin manifolds which act trivially on integral cohomology but non-trivially on complex $K$-theory, so we provide an example in Appendix \ref{K-theory Example}, following a suggestion of Randal-Williams (\cite{R-W}).
+as maps of $R$-modules $\Sigma^\infty_+L \wedge R \rightarrow \Sigma^\infty_+L \wedge R$. \end{proof} In Section \ref{Orienty Subsection}, we will show the following: \begin{PP} Assumption \ref{Orientation Assumption} holds when: \begin{enumerate} \item $R = H\Z / 2$ representing mod-2 singular homology. \item $R = H\Z$ representing integral singular homology, and $w_2(L)(x) = 0$ whenever $x$ is a homology class represented by a 2-torus $S^1 \times \partial D^2$ in $L$ which can be extended to a solid torus $S^1 \times D^2$ in $M$. \item $R = KU$ representing complex $K$-theory, and $L$ admits a spin structure. \item $R = KO$ representing real $K$-theory, and $TL$ admits a stable trivialisation over a 3-skeleton of $L$ which extends (after applying $\cdot \otimes \C$) to a stable trivialisation of $TM$ over a 4-skeleton of $M$. \item $R$ is a complex-orientable generalised cohomology theory and $L$ is stably parallelisable. \item $R = \Sphere$ is the sphere spectrum and there is a real vector bundle $E$ over $X$, along with stable isomorphisms $TM \cong E \otimes \C$ and $TL \cong E|_L$ compatible with each other. \end{enumerate} \end{PP} \begin{RR} Our methods show that when $R = H\Z$, Assumption \ref{Orientation Assumption} holds if $L$ is spin.
+We will deduce the stronger statement (2) from a theorem of Georgieva (\cite[Theorem 1.1]{Georgieva}). \end{RR} \begin{CC} When $L$ is a homotopy sphere, $\psi^1|_L$ is homotopic to the identity. \end{CC} \begin{proof} $L$ admits a spin structure, so $\psi^1$ acts as the identity on integral homology and so is homotopic to the identity. \end{proof} It is nontrivial to find examples of self-diffeomorphisms of spin manifolds which act trivially on integral cohomology but non-trivially on complex $K$-theory, so we provide an example in Appendix \ref{K-theory Example}, following a suggestion of Randal-Williams (\cite{R-W}).
+We furthermore provide an example in Appendix \ref{real K-theory Example} of a self-diffeomorphism of a manifold which acts trivially on integral cohomology but non-trivially on real $K$-theory.

-\subsection{Extensions to the Free Loop Space}
+\subsection{Extensions to the free loop space}

 Fix a ring spectrum $R$.
-We will prove an analogue of Theorem \ref{Main Theorem} for the free loop space $\sL L$ of $L$, the space of maps $S^1 \rightarrow L$. \begin{TT} Assume Assumption \ref{Looped Orientation Assumption} holds.
+We will prove an analogue of Theorem \ref{Main Theorem} for the free loop space $\sL L$ of $L$, the space of maps $S^1 \rightarrow L$.
+Once again, we will need to make an assumption in order to orient our moduli spaces. \begin{TT} Assume Assumption \ref{Looped Orientation Assumption} holds.
 Then the induced map